microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-FhirToDatalake.md

     | Max Instance Count | Maximum number of replicas running for pipeline Container App. |
     | Storage Account type | Azure Storage Account type to deploy. |

-3. Ensure to make note of the names of the _Storage Account_ and the _Azure Container App_ created during the deployment.
+3. Ensure to make note of the names of the _Storage Account_ and the _Azure Container Apps_ created during the deployment.

 4. Refer [here](./Process%20FHIR%20extensions.md) for more information about using **customized schema** to handle [FHIR Extension](https://www.hl7.org/fhir/extensibility.html).

 5. Refer [here](./Filter%20FHIR%20data%20in%20pipeline.md) for more information about filtering.

-**_NOTE:_**  You can also deploy the FhirToDatalake pipeline to [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview), see Deploy To Function for more information.
+**_NOTE:_**  You can also deploy the FhirToDatalake pipeline to [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview), see [Deploy-FhirToDatalake-Function](./Deploy-FhirToDatalake-Function.md) for more information.

 ### 2. Provide Access of the FHIR server to the Azure Container App